The-Quiet-1/multi-webserver-docker/README.md

-# Web Hoster – Multi Webserver Hosting Using Docker
+Web Hoster – Multi Webserver Hosting Using Docker

-This repository demonstrates how to host two different web servers (Apache and Nginx) simultaneously using Docker and Docker Compose.
+This repository demonstrates how to host two different web servers (Apache and Nginx) simultaneously using Docker and Docker Compose.<br>
 It is designed for students, DevOps beginners, and anyone who wants to learn container-based hosting in a simple and practical way.

----

 # 1. Project Structure
 web_Hoster/
 │
 ├── apache/
 │   └── index.html → Website page served by Apache
 │
 ├── nginx/
 │   └── index.html → Website page served by Nginx
 │
 └── docker-compose.yml → Main configuration file

----

 # 2. Purpose of This Project

-Running multiple web servers on the same machine normally causes conflicts because both try to use the same ports.
+Running multiple web servers on the same machine normally causes conflicts because both try to use the same ports.<br>
 Docker solves this by running each server inside its own isolated container.

-This project helps you understand:
+This project helps you understand:<br>

-- How containers isolate applications
+How containers isolate applications<br>

-- How multiple servers can run simultaneously
+How multiple servers can run simultaneously<br>

-- How Docker Compose manages multiple services
+How Docker Compose manages multiple services<br>

-- How to host simple websites using Docker
+How to host simple websites using Docker<br>

----

 # 3. Features

-- Two fully working web servers: **Apache** and **Nginx**
+Two fully working web servers: Apache and Nginx<br>

-- Separate `index.html` for each server
+Separate index.html for each server<br>

-- Clean Docker Compose setup
+Clean Docker Compose setup<br>

-- Beginner-friendly configuration
+Beginner-friendly configuration<br>

-- Runs on any OS that supports Docker
+Runs on any OS that supports Docker<br>

-- Stop/start everything with one command
+Stop/start everything with one command<br>

----

 # 4. Description

-This repository provides a containerized multi-webserver environment using Docker and Docker Compose.
+This repository provides a containerized multi-webserver environment using Docker and Docker Compose.<br>
 It demonstrates lightweight hosting of multiple static websites through Apache and Nginx, running in isolated containers on a single host system.

-The project is suitable for:
+The project is suitable for:<br>

-- DevOps practice
+DevOps practice<br>

-- Docker learning
+Docker learning<br>

-- Multi-environment simulation
+Multi-environment simulation<br>

-- Web hosting demonstrations
+Web hosting demonstrations<br>

-- Container networking basics
+Container networking basics<br>

----

 # 5. docker-compose.yml
 version: '3.8'

 services: